How to Cast to Samsung TV from Your Phone

 3

-Open CastBrowser and navigate to any website with video content.
-The built-in browser automatically detects videos on the page — including HLS streams, MP4 files, DASH content, and 20+ other video formats.
+Open CastBrowser and navigate to a compatible website with video content.
+The built-in browser automatically detects playable non-DRM videos on the page — including HLS streams, MP4 files, DASH content, and 20+ other video formats.
 You'll see a notification when castable videos are found.
 The built-in ad blocker keeps your browsing clean.

 4